JN646/Retention-Management-Application/README.md

 This application makes use of the Bootstrap v4 library to assist with the UI and UX elements.
 These may be changed in later versions.

 ## Admin
-An admin system is being intergrated slowly.
+An admin system is being integrated slowly.
 These features will include:
 * User Management
 * Client Management